There are few sights more breathtaking and stunning to see than a blue roan horse.

 A beautiful animal with a coat that appears almost blue, there is little wonder that in times gone by, they were once considered mythical animals.

 While horses can come in many colors and with many different markings, it is impossible to find a real blue horse.
 However, the blue roan is arguably one of the rarest roan colors, and it is certainly very unique-looking.

-A blue roan is a horse which has a black base color with a mixture of white hairs evenly mixed across the body which gives the “blue” appearance while the head and legs remain a solid color, also black.
+A blue roan is a horse that has a black base color with a mixture of white hairs evenly mixed across the body, which gives the “blue” appearance, while the head and legs remain a solid color, also black.